1nfiniteloop/make-alpine/README.md

 ### Finally

-* Resize the root partition and file system, dependent on your needs.
+* Resize the root partition and file system with `parted`, dependent on your needs.
 * Set a root-password from user alpine with `sudo su` and `passwd`.
 * Set a broadcast hostname in dhcp requests by configuring `/etc/network/interfaces`.
+* Optional: Mount tmpfs over root filesystem to write-protect by adding `overlaytmpfs=yes` into `cmdline.txt`.

 ## References